 The ID register is loaded with a vendor-specific, 32-bit code during the Capture-DR state when the IDCODE command is loaded in the instruction register.
 The IDCODE is hardwired into the SRAM and can be shifted out when the TAP controller is in the Shift-DR state.
-The ID register has a vendor code and other information described in the Identification Register Definitions on page 17.
+The ID register has a vendor code and other information described in Table 7 on page 18.